Nick-baby/Reservoir-predict/README.md

 - `mmd.py` is the MMD measurement.
 - `main.py` is the main training and test program.
 - `t-SNE` is the visualization program file.
+- `Comparison Algorithms` is a comparison algorithm file
+- `Source_data` is the source domain data file
+- `target_data` is the target domain data file
 ## Requirements
 Make sure you have Python 3.7.11 and PyTorch 1.8.0.
 As for other requirements are as follows: